 If you are tracking HRV, typically you are interested in how your data changes over time, in relation to various stressors (if you are new to this, check out my guide to HRV, here).

 This is where things get tricky.
-At the individual level, HRV normalized by heart rate might not make much of a difference or might even make things worse in terms of how we interpret the data.
+At the individual level, HRV normalized by heart rate might not make much of a difference or might even make things a bit more confusing in terms of how we interpret the data.
 At times, looking at the ratio between HRV and heart rate might hide information (just like made up readiness / recovery scores, aggregating information often leads to the opposite, i.e. less useful insights, see here or here).
 For example, imagine your HRV drops on a day when your heart rate is still within your normal range.
 Dividing HRV by heart rate might make the drop seem less important with respect to other days in which heart rate had also increased, potentially masking the autonomic changes you're trying to track and HRV’s sensitivity to stress.
-Conversely, on days when heart rate drops, normalized HRV might overemphasize the increase, even if your autonomic modulation hasn't changed much.
+However, the opposite is also true: on days when heart rate drops, and HRV is stable, normalized HRV actually reflect that despite more room for variability, your HRV has not increased, and is in fact lower than your normal.
+This is exactly what I can see with caloric deficit, as I discussed here.

 To Normalize or Not To Normalize?